fiveringstudio/.github/profile/README.md

 # Tools We Use

 ## Godot Engine
-We use Godot engine to make games as its free and gives us tons of freedom as its open source
+We use the Godot engine to make games, as it's free and gives us tons of freedom, as it's open source

 ## Krita
-We use Krita for artwork for games and art for our studio as its not complex and simple to use giving us efficent time to make a project or concept
+We use Krita for artwork for games and art for our studio, as it's not complex and simple to use, giving us efficient time to make a project or concept

 ## Blender
-We use Blender for 3D animated films and games as well as rendering our work
+We use Blender for 3D animated films and games, as well as rendering our work

 ## Sound Trap & Audacity
 We use SoundTrap and Audacity for audio we use SoundTrap for our music production and Audacity for voicelining.

 ## Microsoft ClipChamp
-We use Microsoft ClipChamp compile our audio, songs and films together to make a entertaining episode or movie
+We use Microsoft ClipChamp to compile our audio, songs and films together to make an entertaining episode or movie

 ---